Curse of the Azure Bonds: Reception

 In the November 1989 edition of Games International, Jamie Thomson commented that "the plot is good enough, although not that original for games of this kind", although he liked the role-playing aspects of the game, calling it "a role-playing computer game in one of the purist (sic) forms I have yet encountered [...] surprisingly one of the best I have tried (and one of the very few I've had the enery to play to the bitter end)".
-Thomson concluded by giving the game above average scores of 4 out of 5 for both game play and graphics: "I enjoyed it enormously and look forward to the next in the series".
+Thomson concluded by giving the game above average scores of 4 out of 5 for both game play and graphics.

+Jim Trunzo reviewed Curse of the Azure Bonds in White Wolf #18 (Nov./Dec., 1989), rating it a 5 out of 5 and stated that "It's rare to find a computer game whose depth and size is truly epic and that manages to sustain the player's interest over the course of the adventure without becoming repetitive and laborious.
+Curse of the Azure Bonds manages to do just that.
+If Pool of Radiance fell a little short of AD&Der's expectations, Curse of the Azure Bonds more than makes up for it.
+Truly the best of the official AD&D computer games, this product is destined to be a classic."

-In the January 1991 edition of Amiga Action (Issue 16), Doug Johns and Alex Simmons reviewed the Amiga version of Curse of the Azure Bonds.
+In the January 1991 edition of Amiga Action (issue 16), Doug Johns and Alex Simmons reviewed the Amiga version of Curse of the Azure Bonds.
 Johns felt that it was a very good RPG worth getting hold of, although he felt it was a bit too similar to other AD&D computer games and less polished than Champions of Krynn.
 Simmons found the game decidedly average and less appealing compared to previous releases such as Champions of Krynn, but felt that RPG fanatics who enjoyed SSI's other titles should consider purchasing it.
 They concluded by giving it an average rating of 72%.

-In the March 1991 edition of .info magazine (Issue 37), Judith Kilbury-Cobb reviewed the Amiga version, and felt that the graphics and animation were noticeably improved, and that combat encounters were still emphasized while being made more manageable.
-She concluded by giving the game an above-average rating of four out of five: "Azure Bonds is the most playable AD&D game yet".
+In the March 1991 edition of .info magazine (issue 37), Judith Kilbury-Cobb reviewed the Amiga version, and felt that the graphics and animation were noticeably improved, and that combat encounters were still emphasized while being made more manageable.
+She concluded by giving the game an above-average rating of four out of five, calling it "most playable AD&D game yet".